DW Akademie in Tunisia

 Our activities

-Download our latest evaluation report here.
+Download our evaluation reports below.

 It has launched the Smart Media Accelerator, a project supported by the German Ministry of Economic Cooperation and Development (BMZ).
-The project includes the Media Loves Tech incubation program aimed at media startups that combine quality journalism with digital innovation, and receive support until their prototypes are ready for market.
+The project includes the Media Loves Tech incubation program aimed at media startups that combine quality journalism with digital innovation, and continue to receive support until their prototypes are ready for market.
 The annual program got underway in 2018 in cooperation with Al Khatt, a Tunisian NGO.

 The Smart Media Accelarator also offers Media Parcours which supports established media in their digital transformation process and in developing new business models and journalistic formats.
 Candidates submit proposals which are then selected by an independent jury.